plops/cl-py-generator/example/114_gpt_finance/amd.md

 - Operating income is negative, indicating operational inefficiencies or high costs.
 - Negative cash flows in operating, investing, and financing activities.
 - Relatively low earnings per share.

+The tax information for AMD in the report for the period ending July 1, 2023, is as follows:

+- **Effective Tax Rates**:
+  - For the three months ended July 1, 2023: \( (511.4) \% \)
+  - For the six months ended July 1, 2023: \( 8.0 \% \) (Page 19, 27)

+The negative effective tax rate for the three months is due to the company recording an income tax benefit of $23 million, largely because the pre-tax income was close to break-even for the period.
+For the six months, the effective tax rate was 8.0%, with an income tax benefit of $10 million (Page 19, 27).